30 Sep How to turn boring into riveting like Michael Lewis

 Tweet link – While we are busily involved in the “intellectual love story” between Amos Taversky and Daniel Kahneman

-The Undoing Project we come away with the way the complexity of math and science collided to change the science of decision making.
+in The Undoing Project we come away with the way the complexity of math and science collided to change the science of decision making.

 He makes us question the risk of inertia